Villfuk02/Project-Nitrogen/Documentation/Short-term TODO.md

         - [ ] speeds up towers
         - [ ] pushes back attackers
         - [ ] makes material producers generate extra energy
+- [ ] a few more simple terrain types - change up minerals, obstacles, terrain color, difficulty
+- [ ] sound effects
+- [ ] tutorial
+    - extra levels before the first, each with one more blueprint
+    - slowly introduce concepts
 - [ ] +polish
     - [ ] preview blueprint placement (to distinguish it from from not placing and make sure invalid placement is noticed)
     - [ ] non-keyboard camera controls